pulp/pulp/docs/sphinx/dev-guide/integration/rest-api/repo/groups/cud.rst

 Adding a distributor performs the following validation steps before confirming the addition:

 * If provided, the distributor ID is is checked for uniqueness in the context of the repository group.
 If not provided, a unique ID is generated.
 * The distributor plugin is contacted and asked to validate the supplied configuration for the distributor.
 If the distributor indicates the given configuration is invalid, the distributor is not added to the repository group.
-* The distributor’s distributor_added method is invoked to allow the distributor to do any initialization required for that repository group.
-If the plugin raises an exception during this call, the distributor is not added to the repository group.
+* The distributor is contacted and asked to perform any necessary initialization for the distributor.
+  If the plugin raises an exception during this step, the distributor is not added to the repository group.
-* The Pulp database is updated to store the distributor's configuration and the knowledge that the repository is associated with the knowledge that the repository group is associated with the distributor.
+* The Pulp database is updated to store the distributor's configuration and the knowledge that the repository is associated with the distributor.

 The details of the added distributor are returned from the call.